opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param mv: input array or vector of matrices to be merged; all the matrices in ``mv`` must have the same size and the same depth.

-    :param count: number of source matrices when  ``mv``  is a plain C array; it must be greater than zero.
+    :param count: number of input matrices when ``mv`` is a plain C array; it must be greater than zero.

     :param dst: output array of the same size and the same depth as ``mv[0]``; The number of channels will be the total number of channels in the matrix array.